Addressing Violent Radicalisation and Extremism: A Restorative Justice & Psychosocial Approach

 Book's impetus & innovation

 This groundbreaking book revisits the current model for preventing and controlling violent radicalisation and extremism.
-It proposes a new, evidence-based model, using restorative justice and positive psychology.
+It proposes a new, evidence-based model, called RJiNEAR, using restorative justice, positive criminology and positive psychology.

 Table of contents

 Part III combines the normative and empirical approaches of the previous parts to achieve two objectives.
-First, it identifies the gaps and next steps for research, policy and practice, while producing two different practical guides for researchers and policy makers working in the prevention and control of violent radicalisation and extremism.
+First, it identifies the gaps and next steps for research, policy and practice in preventing and controlling violent radicalisation and extremism.
+In this effort, two different practical guides for researchers and policy makers working in the prevention and control of violent radicalisation and extremism are produced.
 Second, it encourages the reader to attempt a self-reflection by awakening feelings of responsibility, and by raising awareness of the role that we all have in accepting the powers that control the status quo that feeds into the divisive narratives that lead to inequality and injustices.

 To find out more about Gavrielides' work in this area follow the link